vikingdata/articles/databases/mongo/Mongodb_tips.md

 * Swap
     * Set Swapiness to 0
         * Ubuntu : In /etc/sysctl.conf
             * vm.swappiness = 0
     * Make sure you have swapspace.
-If it for emergencies.
+It is for emergencies.
     * Monitor swap, if it gets over 25%, send alarm.
 * Change Disk I/O Scheduler  to deadline
 * set numa=off